keelancook/md/StackEdit/Keelan's Sermons/The Church at Center Stage.md.md

 Paul goes on in verse 12 to tell us: "In him we have boldness and confident access through faith in him."
 (Eph 3:12)

 We can step into this important role as the church confidently, because we have access to God himself through Christ Jesus our Lord.
+If he is for us, who can be against us?

 ## (Word of Encouragement for Lazybrook)
 The reason I wanted us to look at this chapter today was so that I could encourage you.
 This passage shows us why what happens with your church matters so much.
 Being a committed member of a local congregation matters more than you can ever understand.
 Because of your church the heavenly hosts get to watch the very plan of God unfold.